Percival Mew Gull: ZS-AHM/G-AEXF

 Henshaw sold G-AEXF to Frenchman Victor Vermoral in late 1939.
 During the Second World War, the aircraft was stored in a hangar in France and its several owners hid it from German authorities.
 In 1950, Hugh Scrope found and bought it, and with Doug Bianchi's help, refurbished the aircraft to fly it back home to England.
 After restoration, G-AEXF continued its racing career but it was damaged in a landing accident in August 1951 at Shoreham.
 J.N.
 Somers, the next owner, repaired it and raced it again.
 A new owner, Ernest Crabtree, flew it last in the 1965 Manx Air Derby.
 By this time, other owners had further altered this historic aircraft, resulting in reduced performance.
 Eventually derelict, the wings were sawn off at Booker so that it could be transported to a poorly run museum, where it became damp, and many parts were lost to souvenir hunters.
 In this state, Tom Storey and Martin Barraclough acquired the remains of the aircraft and totally rebuilt it during the late 1970s.
-Wishing to make the aircraft more practical to operate, a configuration closer to its original design was chosen, making G-AEXF look somewhat like an E2H/E3H hybrid, painted in the white and British racing green she wore when owned by Alex Henshaw in the 1930s.
+Wishing to make the aircraft more practical to operate, a configuration closer to its original design was chosen, making G-AEXF look somewhat like an E2H/E3H hybrid, painted in the white and British racing green it wore when owned by Alex Henshaw in the 1930s.
 XF was again damaged at Redhill in late 1983, when an Auster taxied into it.
 The aircraft continued to be operated in the configuration as rebuilt by Storey and Barraclough until it was offered for sale.

 Desmond Penrose was the next owner, who based the machine at Old Warden.
 The aircraft was written off two further times: once at the time of purchase and again a few years later.
 After the first of these rebuilds, the machine was re-configured to resemble its configuration for the 1939 Cape flight.
 G-AEXF was extensively rebuilt yet again and continued to operate from Old Warden for some time until sold-on.

 In 2002, G-AEXF was sold to Rob Fleming and was operated by The Real Aeroplane Company at the Breighton Aerodrome, Yorkshire, England.
 It was temporarily shipped over to the United States to fly in a demonstration race at the 2003 National Championship Air Races at Reno, Nevada, the first Mew Gull to touch American soil.
 In 2012, G-AEXF was operating from Breighton, 76 years after her original incarnation.
 In October 2013, it was sold to the Shuttleworth Collection at Old Warden, Bedfordshire, England.
 Powered by a Gipsy Queen II, the aircraft is today in the air once again and gives flying displays at airshows during the summer months.
-The Gipsy Six R from the 1938 King's Cup is also on static display there.